rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

-.. _fund-gyre:
+.. _numerical-gyre:

-From Stretched String to GYRE
+From Stretched String to gyre
 =============================

-The numerical technique demonstrated in the :ref:`fund-string` section provides a powerful analog to how GYRE solves the oscillation equations.
-The full gory details of GYRE's approach are laid out in :ads_citet:`townsend:2013`; in this section we briefly summarize it, highlighting similarities and differences with the stretched-string problem.
+The numerical technique demonstrated in the :ref:`numerical-string` section provides a powerful analog to how :program:`gyre` solves the oscillation equations.
+The full gory details of :program:`gyre`'s approach are laid out in :ads_citet:`townsend:2013`; in this section we briefly summarize it, highlighting similarities and differences with the stretched-string problem.

 Separation
 ----------

-Similar to the stretched-string problem, GYRE begins by separating variables in space and time.
+Similar to the stretched-string problem, :program:`gyre` begins by separating variables in space and time.
 For the radial displacement perturbation :math:`\xir`, trial solutions take the form